Home » Features » Top 15 Best PS2 Hidden Gems

 Haunting Ground

-It’s very interesting that Capcom had their huge Resident Evil series but still decided to release an entirely original survival horror game for the PS2.
+It’s very interesting that while Resident Evil was near the height of its popularity Capcom opted to release an entirely original survival horror game for the PS2.
 This is Haunting Ground, and it’s more frightening than anything else they’ve released.
-You play as a young girl trapped in a dilapidated castle.
+That’s saying a lot given the developer’s pedigree.
+Here you play as a young girl trapped in a dilapidated castle.
 You gather keys, items, and solve puzzles like in Resident Evil, but combat is entirely different.
-Thing is the protagonist cannot really fight back.
+The thing is the protagonist cannot really fight back.
 She must hide instead of fight.
 The enemies will search for her and give chase.
-This is downright disturbing and anxiety inducing.
-You do have a dog companion (which you must also train as you play) but in combat he can only distract enemies.
-It’s a shame Capcom never made this into a series because it’s one of the best PS2 hidden gems of all time.
-In some ways it’s even better than most Resident Evil titles.
+Bear in mind Haunting Ground released in a time when this wasn’t really a widespread concept in video games.

 Front cover for Klonoa 2: Lunatea's Veil on the Sony PlayStation 2.